Unity-Technologies/com.unity.multiplayer.docs/docs/components/networkmanager.md

 [More information about Netcode for GameObjects Transports](../advanced-topics/transports.md)

-## Disconnecting and shutting down
+## Disconnecting and Shutting Down

-### Disconnect from a network

-When you disconnect from a network you can't use or access any subsystems, for example `NetworkSceneManager`, because they become unavailable when `NetworkManager` stops.
-For client, host, or server modes, call the `NetworkManager.Shutdown` method to disconnect and shut down at the same time.
+Disconnecting is rather simple, but you can't use/access any subsystems (that is, `NetworkSceneManager`) once the `NetworkManager` is stopped because they will no longer be available.
+For client, host, or server modes, you only need to call the `NetworkManager.Shutdown` method as it will disconnect while shutting down.

 :::info
 When no network session is active and the `NetworkManager` has been shutdown, you will need to use `UnityEngine.SceneManagement` to load any non-network session related scene.